chainguard-dev/edu/content/chainguard/chainguard-enforce/iam-groups/identity-examples/enforce-buildkite-identity.md

 Click the **Save and Build** button.
 Ensure that your Buildkite agent is running, and then wait a few moments for the pipeline to finish building.

-Assuming everything works as expected, your pipeline will be able to assume the identity and run the `chainctl policy ls` command, returning the policy you created withthe `sample.tf` file.
+Assuming everything works as expected, your pipeline will be able to assume the identity and run the `chainctl policy ls` command, returning the policy you created with the `sample.tf` file.

 ```
 . . .